paulang1807/learn-python/docs/index.md

+## Magic Methods

+- Also known as `dunder methods`
+- Special methods that start and end with double underscores.
+- Allow you to define how objects of your classes behave with built-in operations (**operator overloading**), such as addition, comparison, string representation etc. , enhancing the functionality of your custom classes

+??? note "Common Dunder Methods"

+    - `__init__()`: Used for Initializing Objects
+    - `__new__()`: Used for Creating Objects
+    - `__str__()`: Used to define User-Friendly String Representationsof classes
+    - `__repr__()`: Used to define Developer-Friendly String Representations of classes

+!!! abstract "dir() function"
+    Used to list the attributes and methods of an object, providing a way to inspect its properties

+    - If called without arguments, it returns the names in the current local scope
+    - If an object is passed, it returns the attributes of that object

 ## Modules
 - When a python script is run by passing it as a command to the Python interpreter (`python myscript.py`), all of the code that is at indentation level 0 gets executed.
     - Code for functions and classes that are defined do not get executed.